-During the year ended December 31, 2022, the Company incurred the following management fees: \$70,000 to the President and \$50,000 to CSM Consulting Inc., a private company controlled by the President of the Company; and \$54,000 to Wellington Star Consulting, a private company controlled by Dennis Aalderink, a director of the Company.
-During the year ended December 31, 2022, the Company accrued directors' fees of \$2,500 each to John Masters, a former director, Dennis Aalderink, and Caracle Creek International Consulting Inc. ("Caracle Creek"), a private company of which Dr. Jobin-Bevans is President/CEO and a director of.
+During the year ended December 31, 2023, the Company paid the following management fees: \$20,000 to the President, \$30,000 to CSM Consulting Inc. and \$90,000 to MGK Consulting Inc., two private companies controlled by the President of the Company; and \$54,000 to Wellington Star Consulting, a private company controlled by Dennis Aalderink, a director of the Company, and \$7,500 to Mr. Aalderink.
+During the year ended December 31, 2023, the Company accrued directors' fees of \$2,500 each to Negar Adam, Dennis Aalderink, and Caracle Creek International Consulting Inc. ("Caracle Creek"), a private company of which Dr. Jobin-Bevans is President/CEO and a director of.
 Dr. Scott Jobin-Bevans is a director of the Company; and the Company accrued \$5,000 to Jason Gigliotti, in consideration for their services during the period.
+There are no management agreements in place and the Company has no contractual requirement to continue paying management fees.
+Management fees, directors' fees and share-based payments are intended to compensate such persons for their time and dedication to the Company.

-During the year ended December 31, 2022, the Company incurred \$36,000 in accounting fees to Sea Star Consulting Inc., a private company controlled by Cindy Cai, the Chief Financial Officer of the Company, in consideration for accounting services provided to the Company; and the Company incurred \$3,108 to Nordfors Consulting AB, a private company controlled by Sten Michael Nordfors, a director of Sienna Resources Sweden AB, in consideration for accounting services provided to the subsidiary in Sweden.
+During the year ended December 31, 2023, the Company paid \$46,000 in accounting fees to Sea Star Consulting Inc., a private company controlled by Cindy Cai, the Chief Financial Officer of the Company, in consideration for accounting services provided to the Company.